Credit Information in Earnings Calls: Earnings Calls and Text Model Estimation

-Figures \ref{f:boxplots} and \ref{f:ts-agg} suggest that implied PVLGDs reflect PVLGDs in the cross section and over time.
-Implied PVLGDs will convey useful information to the extent that deviations of implied PVLGDs from PVLGDs is informative.
-To investigate this, we bucket firm-quarter PVLGD and credit score observations into deciles using independent sorts.
-We analyze four types of {\it extreme quarters}: where the PVLGD is in the bottom decile (i.e., low) but the credit score is not in the bottom decile; where the credit score is in the bottom decile (i.e., very negative) but the PVLGD is not in the bottom decile; where the PVLGD, but not the credit score, is in the top decile; and where the credit score, but not the PVLGD, is in the top decile.
-The events in these four sets are non-overlapping.
+We perform an event study to demonstrate the effectiveness of our credit score measure.
+We bucket firm-quarter PVLGD and credit score observations into deciles using independent sorts.
+We analyze four types of non-overlapping {\it extreme quarters}: where the PVLGD is in the bottom decile (i.e., low) but the credit score is not in the bottom decile; where the credit score is in the bottom decile (i.e., very negative) but the PVLGD is not in the bottom decile; where the PVLGD, but not the credit score, is in the top decile; and where the credit score, but not the PVLGD, is in the top decile.
+We look at the behavior of firm-level PVLGD in the eight quarters before and after the occurrence of {\it extreme} quarters.
+We use the full-sample text model for the analysis.
+All PVLGDs are normalized by dividing by the extreme quarter PVLGD, so the time zero level is one by construction.